furqansiddiqui/secp256k1-rpc/README.md

 * This project runs in a docker container (essentially as a background process) which exposes a TCP port "locally" for communications.
 * Default configuration prevents any exposure to LAN/WAN.

+### Trust, but verify!

+Everyone from GitHub community is welcome to audit the codebase.

 ## Security Considerations